ShiftingBorders/gigaevo-core-mem-paper/README.md

 ## 🔄 How It Works

-MetaEvolve operates through a continuous cycle of evolution, evaluation, and optimization:
+GigaEvo operates through a continuous cycle of evolution, evaluation, and optimization:

 ### 1. Initialization Phase
 - Load initial programs from `initial_programs/` directory